Wolverine971/9takes/src/blog/people/celebrities/Khloe-Kardashian.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
-            "text": "Khloé Kardashian is an Enneagram Type 6, often referred to as The Loyalist.
+            "text": "Khloé Kardashian is an Enneagram type 6, often referred to as The Loyalist.
 This type is known for being loyal, anxious, and seeking security.
 Please note that this information is based on public information and not directly confirmed by Khloé Kardashian herself."
           },
           "name": "What is Khloé Kardashian's Enneagram type?"
         }